gdlc/STAT_COMP/HANDOUTS/RIntro.md

   pbinom(q=1,size=3,prob=0.2)
 ```

-We can obtain the sam result using
+We can obtain the same result using

 ```r
  dbinom(size=3,x=0,prob=0.2)+dbinom(size=3,x=1,prob=0.2)